Electric car charging in the street of Amsterdam

 Charging points in the Netherlands – everything you need to know

-Electric cars charging at electricity filling station in the fast expanding car charging network in the Netherlands
+Electric cars at a charging station in the Netherlands

 Semi-public or public charging points really are everywhere.
 Public charging points can be found along motorways, at petrol stations, shops, cinemas and parks or simply along residential roads.
 Semi-public charging points are also accessible to anyone but only if you have access to the place or building where they are located, such as paid car parks where you have to pass through a gate or barrier first.